 Session information will be published on the ICMA Conference website, in the conference app and other channels, when available.
 All presentations must be noncommercial.
-At no time is it permissible for presenters to use their time slot to advertise or promote a product, service, or company.
+At no time is it permissible for presenters to use their time slot to conduct a product demo, advertise or promote a product, service, or company.

-If a supplier company wants to promote a product, service, or company, a sponsored session can be purchased.
+If a supplier company wants to promote a product, service, or company, a product theater can be purchased.
 Please contact firstname.lastname@example.org.

 ICMA reserves the right to cancel a session and/or change a speaker, if necessary.

-All speakers must register for the 2022 ICMA Annual Conference and pay the appropriate registration fee.
+All speakers MUST REGISTER for the 2023 ICMA Annual Conference and pay the appropriate registration fee.
 As a paid registrant, the speaker may attend and participate in all non-ticketed sessions and events held in conjunction with the conference.
 ICMA does not comp speaker registration.

-Session descriptions should include tool(s) attendees can take back to their communities.
+Session descriptions should include tool(s) attendees can take back to their communities and be future-focused.
 Ideas should be educational, non-commercial and provide value to a wide-ranging group of ICMA conference attendees.
 Sessions should provide at least one (1) take-away for the attendees and align with the Practices for Effective Local Government Management and Leadership.

 All submissions will be reviewed by the conference planning committee as well as by subject matter experts on the ICMA staff.
-Submitters will be notified by email in late January 2022, whether their proposal is selected for inclusion in the conference program.
+Submitters will be notified by email in February whether their proposal is selected for inclusion in the conference program.

 All selected submitters will be contacted with further information including notification of all deadlines.
 Please note it is crucial to the success of the conference that all selected speakers, moderators, etc. adhere to all ICMA deadlines.